 This leads us to seed cycling…

 I have a whole post on seed cycling, but it is a natural way to balance your hormones via food and has done wonders for my body.
 When I got my first period 2 years ago, it was a guessing game for when my next one would come.
 My cycles were around 37 days and sometimes pretty painful.
-But after years implementing these things and seed cycling, they are now around 28-32 days and are pretty symptomless.
+But after years of implementing these things and seed cycling, they are now around 28-32 days and are pretty symptomless.

 Many women struggle and have difficulties with their menstrual cycle.
 This includes cramping, breast tenderness, painful periods, acne, irregular cycles, heavy or light bleeding, PMS, infertility, and more.
 These symptoms are usually our body telling us there is some kind of hormonal imbalance.